WPXE-TV: History

-Purchase by Scripps

 On September 24, 2020, it was announced that the Cincinnati-based E. W. Scripps Company, owner of NBC affiliate WTMJ-TV (channel 4), would purchase Ion Media for $2.65 billion, with financing from Berkshire Hathaway.
 With this purchase, Scripps divested 23 Ion-owned stations, with WPXE-TV kept and becoming a sister station to WTMJ-TV, as there were no regulatory complications within the Milwaukee market which prevented such a duopoly.
 The sale was completed on January 7, 2021.

 Programming

 The station had a past joint sales agreement (JSA) with WTMJ-TV under Journal ownership that resulted from that station's affiliated network, NBC, having a stake in Paxson Communications/Pax TV; this resulted in the two stations sharing programming (such as Martha Stewart Living and repeats of preseason Green Bay Packers games produced for WTMJ, and live games during the 2004 Summer Olympics, which aired on WPXE), WPXE airing repeats of WTMJ's evening newscasts for several years, and WTMJ selling advertising time for WPXE.
-This early agreement was discontinued on July 1, 2005 after Pax TV rebranded as i: Independent Television.
+This early agreement was discontinued on July 1, 2005, after Pax TV rebranded as i: Independent Television.

-The station airs the entire Ion schedule and since the repeal of the Main Studio Rule, it carries the network without any local content outside an hourly station identification, nor is the station currently used by WTMJ to carry pre-empted NBC and local programming.
+WPXE airs the entire Ion schedule and since the repeal of the Main Studio Rule, it carries the network without any local content outside of an hourly on-screen station identification.
+Beginning in 2024, WPXE resumed its role as the backup station for Packers preseason football in Olympic years (that year, carrying the team's Family Night scrimmage and the first preseason game in Cleveland against the Browns).
+Otherwise, the station is not currently used by WTMJ to carry preempted NBC and syndicated programming.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: